• Navigate with Confidence

 Rules and regulations - Fees and good manners

-• What if same bozo parks his thirty five footer in the middle of a fifty foot float and wastes seven and half feet of space at each end, should he pay for the fifty feet he is really hogging?
+• What if the same bozo parks his thirty-five-footer in the middle of a fifty-foot float and wastes seven and half feet of space at each end, should he pay for the fifty feet he is really hogging?

 • Should the park ranger get involved in policing float etiquette?

-• How about the dinghy taking space floating at the back end, should it be counted too?
+• How about the dinghy taking up space floating at the back end?
+Should it be counted too?

-• What if a boats sprit overhangs a another's dinghy, do they split the 60 cents a foot that they are sharing?
+• What if a boat's sprit overhangs another's dinghy?
+Do they split the 60 cents a foot that they are sharing?

-• If the anchor buoy your tied to and already paid for breaks loose and floats away, can you get your fee back?
+• If the anchor buoy you're tied to and already paid for breaks loose and floats away, can you get your fee back?

-• If a sailboat rafts with a power boat, what is their offspring named? is it sterile?
+• If a sailboat rafts with a power boat, who supplies fenders?

 Full dock at Reid Harbor dock on Stuart Island in the San Juans